mjmlio/mjml/README.md

 `)

 /*
-  Print the responsive HTML generated
+  Print the responsive HTML generated and MJML errors if any */ console.log(htmlOutput)
-*/
-console.log(htmlOutput)
 ```